Sports nutrition for ball sports

-Here are the most important aspects of nutrition before, during and after exercise:
+Here are the most important aspects of nutrition before, during, and after exercise:

 🧆 |

-Carbohydrate-rich diet: Glycogen stores should be well filled before training or competition.
-3 to 4 days before intensive exercise, approximately 7-10 g of carbohydrates per kg of body weight should be consumed daily. |
+High-carbohydrate diet: Glycogen stores should be well replenished before training or competition.
+3 to 4 days before intense exertion, approximately 7-10 g of carbohydrates per kg of body weight should be consumed daily. |

 🥪 |